 Here’s why Doug would be such a great fit for any given startup:

-Soft skills.
-Even if you’re hiring developers for your startup as individual contributors, Doug’s history of cross-functionality and leading engineers is an asset for the sink-or-swim experience of being on a startup development team.
+Communication skills.
+Even if you’re hiring software developers for your startup as individual contributors, Doug’s history of cross-functionality and leading engineers is an asset for the sink-or-swim experience of being on a startup software development team.

-You should start to hire developers as soon as you have a minimum viable product that enough people are paying for to show product-market fit.
+You should start hiring software developers as soon as you have a minimum viable product that enough people are paying for to show product-market fit.

 If you’re developing a B2C mobile app, this might mean you’ve started organically growing your user base.
 If you’re developing a pricey B2B SaaS product, it might mean that you’ve got a small handful of paying customers.